iyamliane/Linux-Assignment-1/README.md

 DigitalOcean provides cloud computing services (object storage, databases, block storage etc.) allowing users (developers, startups, businesses) to deploy their applications.
 Users can create and deploy their own virtual private servers also known as Droplets.

-This tutorial will walk you through the process of
+This tutorial will walk you through the process of:
   1. Creating your SSH key pair
   2. Uploading a custom Arch Linux image
   3. Creating a new droplet